chr15m/nostr-relay-research/XX.md

 ### Bootstrap Process

 When a new relay starts, it must bootstrap to join the DHT.
-It connects to a list of known, stable, DHT-enabled relays.
-For each bootstrap relay, it sends a `PING` (including its own URL) to announce its presence and then performs a `FIND_RELAY` lookup for its own ID to begin populating its routing table with nearby nodes.
+If no persisted routing table exists, it connects to a list of known, stable, DHT-enabled relays.
+For each bootstrap relay, it establishes a WebSocket connection, sends a `PING` (including its own URL) to announce its presence, and then performs a `FIND_RELAY` lookup for its own ID to begin populating its routing table with nearby nodes.
+Connections to bootstrap relays are closed after the initial exchange unless maintained for other purposes.

 ### Configuration Parameters